Carpenter Park: The park today

-After being heavily used in the early 19th century, the Carpenter Park woodlands have regained sufficient quality to enable them to be listed as a State Natural Area.
+After being heavily used in the early 19th century, the Carpenter Park woodlands have regained sufficient quality to enable them to be listed as an Illinois Nature Preserve.
 The woodland is mixed between wet-mesic forest in the Sangamon River floodplain, and dry-mesic upland forest atop a low sandstone bluff.

 In the forest preserve, the dry-mesic upland forest, which makes up more than one-half of the land area of the park, is dominated by the white oak, the state tree of Illinois, and its cousins the black oak and bur oak.
 There are also black walnut, black cherry, and hickory trees.
 In areas that have not been burned over the past 100 years, pawpaw and sassafras trees are springing up.
 The aging but high-quality oak-hickory forestland produces a significant quantity of mast to feed whitetail deer and other wildlife.
 A 443-year-old white oak, believed to be the oldest tree in the park, was fatally injured by a 2009 windstorm.

 Closer to the Sangamon River, Carpenter Park's wet-mesic forest supports old growth sycamore, silver maple, cottonwood, and boxelder trees.
 In the sloping ravines that transition between the two biotic zones, red oak find a foothold.

 The woodland is relatively mature and diverse.
 82 different species of birds have been sighted.
-The park was listed as an Illinois Natural Area in May 1979.
+The park was listed as an Illinois Nature Preserve in May 1979.
 Old U.S. Route 66 runs alongside the park to this day, and the park maintains a picnic ground for those following the historic road through Springfield, Illinois.

 In 2007, Carpenter Park was designated as an Important Bird Area of Illinois.